Gabriel-Lim01/CSC_Assignment_1/README.md

 * git stash
 * git stash pop (to reverse)

+If you accidentally committed some changes but want to wipe them out completely:

+* git reset --hard

 ## Task 1
 * Demo that you are able to consume weather service API and display the weather details (Done)
 * Draw a diagram to show the difference between invoking web service using C# and JQuery (Incomplete)